 On March 12-13, 2020, the Amaro Lab ran molecular dynamics simulations on up to 4,000 nodes, or about 250,000 processing cores, on Frontera.
 Frontera, the #5 top supercomputer in the world and #1 academic supercomputer according to November 2019 rankings of the Top500 organization, is the leadership-class high-performance computing system supported by the National Science Foundation.

 “Simulations of that size are only possible to run on a machine like Frontera or on a machine possibly at the Department of Energy,” Amaro said.
 “We straightaway contacted the Frontera team, and they’ve been very gracious in giving us priority status for benchmarking and trying to optimize the code so that these simulations can run as efficiently as possible, once the system is actually up and running.”

-“It’s exciting to work on one of these brand new machines, for sure.
+“It’s exciting to work on one of these brand-new machines, for sure.
 Our experience so far has been very good.
 The initial benchmarks have been really impressive for this system.
-We’re going to continue to optimize the codes for these ultra large systems so that we can ultimately get even better performance.
+We’re going to continue to optimize the codes for these ultra-large systems so that we can ultimately get even better performance.
 I would say that working with the team at Frontera has also been fantastic.
-They’re at the ready to help and have been extremely responsive during this critical time window.
+They’re ready to help and have been extremely responsive during this critical time window.
 It’s been a very positive experience,” Amaro said.

 “TACC is proud to support this critical and groundbreaking research,” said Dan Stanzione, Executive Director of TACC and Principal Investigator of the Frontera supercomputer project.
 “We will continue to support Amaro’s simulations and other important work related to understanding and finding a way to defeat this new threat.”